 2. Mainstay Food Rations are not freeze dried products - they are specially formulated rations designed to survive temperature extremes that would destroy typical foods.
 These can be stored in a boat, car, camper, etc., where there are temperature fluxuations that would ruin MRE's.

 We offer a selection of 100% real meat products packed in cans.
 These are slow pressure cooked in their own juices and hermetically sealed in cans.
-Currently Survival Cave and Rainy Day offer the best in long term storable meats.
+Currently Rainy Day offer the best in long term storable meats.
 Shelf life is based on storage conditions of 65º F. You can extend shelf life even further with cooler storage temperatures.

 Rainy Day Signature Meats shelf life: 3 - 5+ years.